VirtoCommerce/vc-module-elastic-search-8/README.md

 * Standalone Elasticsearch 8.x

 ## Features
-* Full-Text Search with new .NET client for Elasticsearch.
+* Full-text search with new .NET client for Elasticsearch.
 * Semantic Search.
 * Hybrid Mode Search - combine the best search results from full-text and semantic queries.
-* Third party ML models support.
+* Third-party ML models support.

 ## Know Limitations & Issues
 * Catalog object serialization via "Store serialized catalog objects in the index" platform settings is not implemented.
 Document field "__object" will not be indexed.
-* BlueGreen indexation is not implemented.
 * Partial indexation is not implemented.

 ## Configuration